MLK DAY 2020

 Northfield Township Food Pantry Collection

-Bernie’s Book Bank… Bernie’s facilitates the collection, processing and redistribution of new and gently used children’s books to sifnificantly increase book ownership among at-risk infants, toddlers and school-age children throughout Chicagoland.
+Bernie’s facilitates the collection, processing and redistribution of new and gently used children’s books to significantly increase book ownership among at-risk infants, toddlers and school-age children throughout Chicagoland.
 Run a book drive on an annual basis, donating 8 bins of books and volunteer during our MLK day event, sorting and packing books for needy children.

 Locations in Schaumburg and Libertyville.
-Provide food for malnourished children in aobut 70 countries around the world.
-Typically working in two hour shifts packing food this is a family freindly activity for ages 5 and up.
+Provide food for malnourished children in about 70 countries around the world.
+Typically working in two hour shifts packing food this is a family friendly activity for ages 5 and up.

-The Night Ministry…providing food, shelter and support services for the homeless in the city.
-WE prepare lunches for their night rounds.
+providing food, shelter and support services for the homeless in the city.
+We prepare lunches for their night rounds.
 We have also sponsored toiletry and clothing drives.

 in Evanston.
 We cook and serve for about 25 homeless residents every 5th Saturday.
-WE have hosted special collections for socks and warm jackets.
+We have hosted special collections for socks and warm jackets.